How is ovarian cancer diagnosed?

 CT scans do not show small ovarian tumors well, but they can see larger tumors, and may be able to see if the tumor is growing into nearby structures.
 A CT scan may also find enlarged lymph nodes, signs of cancer spread to liver or other organs, or signs that an ovarian tumor is affecting your kidneys or bladder.

 You may be asked to drink 1 to 2 pints of a liquid before the CT scan called oral contrast.
-You may also receive an IV (intravenous) line through which a different kind of contrast dye is injected.
+You might also receive an IV (intravenous) line through which a different kind of contrast dye is injected.
 Contrast dyes help better outline structures in your body.

 The injection can cause some flushing (redness and warm feeling that may last hours to days).
 A few people are allergic to the dye and get hives.
 Rarely, more serious reactions like trouble breathing and low blood pressure can occur.
 Medicine can be given to prevent and treat allergic reactions.
 Be sure to tell the doctor if you have ever had a reaction to any contrast material used for imaging tests.